Shinken

 Main Features

-InfluxDB offers several key features that make it a popular choice for monitoring and logging:
+InfluxDB offers several key features that make it an ideal solution for monitoring and logging:

 Installation Guide